 Ancient Practices

 The practice of the Kanwar Yatra dates back to ancient times.
 Historical texts and scriptures mention the significance of offering Ganga Jal to Lord Shiva.
 In ancient India, devotees from nearby regions would walk to the holy river, collect water, and return to their local temples.
 This ritual was a demonstration of their unwavering faith and devotion.
 The journey, often undertaken barefoot, was considered a form of penance and a way to seek divine blessings.
-Over centuries, this practice gained popularity, evolving into the large-scale pilgrimage observed today.
+Over the centuries, this practice gained popularity, evolving into the large-scale pilgrimage observed today.

 Evolution Over the Centuries